fildunsky/Fudy-MT3000/README.md

 # Huasifei WH3000 v1
 Huasifei WH3000 eMMC / Fudy MT3000 OpenWRT firmwares
-I build it for myself, just for fun
+Building for myself, just for fun.

+You can `sysupgrade -F` them to `v2`.
+Everything works fine (reported by one `v2` user), but there will be no fan controls.

 ```
   _______                     ________        __